-For a number of years, members of the UTC community were concerned about students struggling with food insecurity.
-Conversations about this concern were heard in classrooms and meetings throughout campus.
+For many years, members of the UTC community were concerned about students struggling with food insecurity.
 In fall 2015, a committee was formed to examine the issue.
-The committee found that Chattanooga area food pantries can be difficult to access for students, often requiring a referral from registered social service agency or obtainment of a limited number of food "vouchers".
+The committee found that Chattanooga area resources were difficult to access for students, often requiring a referral from a registered social service agency or the obtainment of a limited number of food vouchers.
 The committee learned that due to strict eligibility requirements, many students were also not eligible for U.S. Department of Agriculture (USDA) Supplemental Nutrition Assistance Program (SNAP) benefits (also known as Food Stamps).
 The committee conducted a campus needs assessment in spring 2016.
 Responses showed that 43% of students had experienced food insecurity and 54% had been aware of another student who was experiencing food insecurity.
-After benchmarking, the committee proposed the formation of a food pantry to Chancellor Angle.
+The committee subsequently proposed the formation of a food pantry to UTC Chancellor, Dr. Steven Angle.
 Chancellor Angle approved the formation of a food pantry in fall 2016.
 Scrappy’s Cupboard began operation in fall 2017.

 Responses from students show that:

 - 43% have experienced food insecurity.
 Of these students:

 - 8% have experienced it one to two times per semester

 - 1% have experienced it three to four times per semester

 - 5% have experienced it five or more times per semester